 All Nordea employees are bound by our Code of Conduct and our Guide to Sound Business Relationships, which together serve as guidelines on ethical conduct in our customer relations.

-Ensuring responsible customer relations
+Ensuring sustainable customer relations

 - e-learning, on-the-job training and classroom training